myunitbook/laravel/README.md

 > public

-> resourse : its used for view
+> resourse : its used for view (blade) template Engine

 > routes : web.php